faytey/Clinex/README.md

 # CliNex Token ($CTK)

 CliNex Token is a StarkNet smart contract that implements a simple token standard.
 It allows users to mint and perform other token-related operations.
-It gives access to become a member of the Dao and participate in the governance
+It gives access to become a member of the Dao and participate in the governance.
+To interact with this contract, ensure you have ArgentX or Braavos smart wallet install on your browser, connect to the testnet and request for goerli Eth which will be use to pay for transaction fees

 ### Minting Tokens